ibm-cloud-docs/vpc/lb-faqs.md

 {: faq}

 The maximum number of backend members allowed in a pool is 50.
 So if an instance group is attached to a pool, the number of instances in the group will not scale up beyond this limit.

+### Why is my listener not receiving traffic?
+{: #lbaas-listener-security-group}
+{: faq}

+Ensure the security group rule(s) attached to your load balancer allow incoming ingress and outgoing egress traffic on your listener's port.
+Security groups attached to your load balancer can be found on your load balancer's overview page.
+Locate the `Attached security groups` tab from the load balancer overview, then select the security groups you want to view and modify their rules.

+### Why is no traffic reaching my backend members?
+{: #lbaas-member-security-group}
+{: faq}

+Ensure that:

+* Your backend pool health checks are succeeding
+* Your backend member application is up and running
+* Your load balancer security group rules allow outgoing traffic from load balancers on your backend member port
+* Your backend member's security group rules, if any, allow all incoming traffic from the load balancer